Impeachment may complicate 2020 for lonely Michigan moderate

 But the 36-year-old — who likes to mention he was 3 when Upton was first elected to Congress — is more focused on introducing himself to voters he says are “hungry for change.”

-On the campaign trail, Hoadley says he’s talking about climate change, water quality and Upton’s role in the Trump administration’s attempt to repeal the Affordable Care Act, or “Obamacare.”
+On the campaign trail, Hoadley says he’s talking about climate change, water quality and Upton’s role in the Trump administration’s attempt to repeal the Affordable Care Act, the Obama-era health law.

 Upton helped write an amendment to the GOP’s repeal plan that expanded its coverage for preexisting conditions.
 The measure, which drew some bipartisan support, died in the Senate.